NordVPN vs CyberGhost in UK: Head-to-Head Comparison

 NordVPN offers an industry-standard 30-day money-back guarantee.
 Though they make it very clear that if you cancel the services after the renewal, the renewal fees are non-refundable.
 You can take a look at their Refund policy below:

 On the other hand, CyberGhost steals the show completely with its 45-day money-back guarantee.
-Although it is necessary to mention that this 45-day money-back guarantee period applies to subscriptions that are longer than the monthly subscription.
+Although it is necessary to mention that this 45-day money-back guarantee period applies to subscription in UK which are longer than the monthly subscription.
 You can read their Refund policy below:

-6. NordVPN vs CyberGhost in Spain: Privacy Features
+6. NordVPN vs CyberGhost in UK: Privacy Features

 In addition to security, affordable prices, and a money-back guarantee, it is also essential to pay attention to privacy.
-For many internet users, this aspect is crucial when it comes to choosing a VPN.
+For many internet users, this aspect is crucial when it comes to choosing a VPN in UK.
 If your personal data ends up in the hands of people with ill intentions, then the VPN is of no use to you.
-Let’s see some more information regarding NordVPN’s and CyberGhost’s privacy below:
+Let see some more information regarding NordVPN’s and CyberGhost’s privacy below:

 - Located in Panama, so not required to abide by any government request for data